A One-Size-Fits-All Solution to Conservative Bandit Problems

 \subsection{Algorithm for MV-CBP}

 We propose a novel algorithm named \textsf{MV-CUCB} for MV-CBP (illustrated in Algorithm \ref{alg:ConMVUCB}).
 The main idea is to compute the upper confidence bound of mean-variance for each arm and select one according to the optimism principle whenever the constraint is not violated.
-Theorem \ref{thm:con_mv_ucb} summarizes the performance results of \textsf{MV-CUCB}.
-Its proof is deferred to the supplementary materials due to space limit. \begin{theorem} For the conservative mean-variance multi-armed bandit problem with $\alpha \mv_0>2$, \textsf{MV-CUCB} (Algorithm~\ref{alg:ConMVUCB}) ensures the mean-variance constraint Eq.~\eqref{eq:mv_perf_constraint} and achieves the following regret bound:\footnote{$\tilde{O}$ omits the logarithmic terms that are independent of $T$.}
+Theorem \ref{thm:con_mv_ucb} summarizes the performance results of \textsf{MV-CUCB} (see the supplementary material~\cite{supp_arxiv_version} for its proof). \begin{theorem} For the conservative mean-variance multi-armed bandit problem with $\alpha \mv_0>2$, \textsf{MV-CUCB} (Algorithm~\ref{alg:ConMVUCB}) ensures the mean-variance constraint Eq.~\eqref{eq:mv_perf_constraint} and achieves the following regret bound:\footnote{$\tilde{O}$ omits the logarithmic terms that are independent of $T$.}

 where $H_1^{\mv}=\sum_{i>1}(\Delta_i^{\mv})^{-1}$, $H_2^{\mv}=\sum_{i>1}(\Delta_i^{\mv})^{-2}$, $H_3^{\mv}=\sum_{i>1}\sum_{j>1, j \neq i}(\Delta_i^{\mv} \Delta_j^{\mv})^{-2}$ and $\tilde{\Delta}_0^{\mv}=\Delta_0^{\mv} + \alpha {\mv}_0$. \end{theorem}